- About Us

 Key Stage 2

 In Computer Science lessons our children build on their prior knowledge of algorithms.
 They then start to learn additional concepts of computer science such as repetition, simulation, decomposition and how to use abstraction to simplify problems.
 As in KS1 our pupils are still supported by teaching key concepts through unplugged activities.
 They apply this computational thinking in a number of creative projects during the course of the year.
-We teach using Scratch 3.0, HTML, Beebots, laptops and Spheros.
+We teach using Scratch 3.0, HTML, Beebots, laptops and Spheros and chromebooks.

 In IT lessons KS2 pupils learn how to create, store and retrieve digital content in the form of audio, video, images and word processing.
 They use a wide variety of applications to create ebooks, presentations, movies, animations and music and are able to use multiple platforms when creating a project.
 Digital safety is taught when using search technologies for research purposes and our pupils are taught about search engines, networks and the history of the internet as well as data handling.
+All skills learnt in computing lessons are applied across the curriculum to allow pupils to substitute tasks with technology allowing them to enhance and augment tasks.
+Pupils are encouraged to utilize their skills to support modification and transformation of tasks during all lessons.